MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Note that SVCB AliasForm RRs do not alias to RR types other than address records (AAAA and A), CNAMEs, and ServiceForm SVCB records.
-For example, an AliasForm SVCB record does not alias to an HTTPSSVC record, nor vice-versa.
+For example, an AliasForm SVCB record does not alias to an HTTPS RR, nor vice-versa.

 ## SVCB records: ServiceForm